siuusunn/ga-project-1-snake-game/README.md

 cells[snake[0] - 10].classList.contains("snake"))
 ```

 The logic seemed right but it didn't work.
-So I experimented and tested around, and finally got it working by adding a condition to check the `directionOfTeavel` to each of the conditions above.
+So I experimented and tested around, and finally got it working by adding a second condition to each statement to check the `directionOfTeavel`.

 ### Moving the Snake

 At the early development stage, I created the `moveSnake()` function to move the snake with `setinterval` and another function to manually control the snake.
 Doing so caused a major bug where the user is able to move the snake around after `gameOver()` is executed.

 After reading the code carefully, I realized the codes in these two functions are 99% same.
-So I refactored the `moveSnake()` function, deleted the manual movement function, and fiex this issue.
+So I refactored the `moveSnake()` function, deleted the manual movement function, and fixed this issue.

 ### Set Interval